jpbehlerc/droppio/README.md

 # droppio
-A progressive web app to collaborate in blood campaigns lala
+A progressive web app to collaborate in blood campaigns!